tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - The Pedometer can now be viewed in the Health screen when using the Addiction system.
     - Subtitles are now enabled in third-person cutscenes regardless of Subtitles setting, allowing text to show instead of useless black bars while also not displaying in-game barks.
 This can be disabled using the `bSubtitlesCutscene` option in `DeusEx.ini`
 - Gameplay Changes:
+    - The NUKE!
+Virus can now be used at Untrained hacking.
     - Destroyable Movers that aren't set to highlighting will now have 1 HP.
         - This removes ambiguity about whether or not a surface is unbreakable, or just needs more hits to destroy.
         - This only affects 1-2 movers in the entire game.